na-na-hi/renget/archive/5cxcb3.md

 “Here you go,” Imai said, handing the record to Mr. Kujo.

 Kujo-san shook his head.
-“I’m afraid, this is record is different from the others.
+“I’m afraid, this record is different from the others.
 You need a specific music player to play this.
 You see the blue lines at the edge.
 This uses an inverted player.”

 Inigo’s nodded.
 “Naruhodo.
 I really wanted to listen to this one.”